-Limiting discharges to air and water and reducing waste
+Limiting pollution of air and water

 Greenhouse gas (GHG) emissions